Cameron County: 2 COVID-related deaths were unvaccinated individuals

 Both of the deaths were unvaccinated, according to a report released by the Cameron County Public Health Department.

-A woman in her 60s and a man in his 40s from Brownsville died as a result of the virus.
-The total number of COVID-related deaths in Cameron County now stands at 2,019.
+A woman in her 70s from Brownsville and a woman in her 20s from Los Fresnos died as a result of the virus.
+The total number of COVID-related deaths in Cameron County now stands at 2,022.

-Of the 47 new positive infections in the county, eight were from unaccompanied minor shelters and detention centers.
+Of the 23 new positive infections in the county, none came from unaccompanied minor shelters and detention centers.

 |Age: 0-19